-- The Mustard Seed Resale Shop, where residents can work in retail positions (cashiering, pricing, display) and the moving trades (packing, transportation).
+- The Mustard Seed Resale Shop, where residents can train in retail positions (customer service, merchandising, pricing, display).
 Residents and Clubhouse members can also express their creativity in the adjacent Bezalel Arts Studio.

 - Anawim Thrift Store.
 Here, residents learn basic work skills while the community benefits from nominally priced or free household goods and clothing.

 - St. Joseph Clubhouse where members and residents can pursue personalized GED training, culinary arts, horticulture and computer skills.